microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 # The Data Processing Pipeline

 Within a plugin, a `CustomDataSource` delegates the task of processing data sources to a `CustomDataProcessor`.
-Because data sources are typically files on disk that need to be both read and parsed, we want to ensure that these processors are efficient and that access to the physical disk occurs as infrequently as possible.
-Furthermore, it would be nice if the SDK provided a way to
+In order to minimize the overhead of accessing persistent data storage, a well-designed plugin aims to have its `CustomDataProcessor`s directly access data sources as infrequently as possible.
+Additionally, it would be nice if the SDK provided a way to
 1) Allow plugins to systematically transform raw data points into an arbitrary data type
 2) Containerize these transformations into specific modules that exist outisde of the `CustomDataProcessor`
 3) Use the output of these transformations in mulitple locations within these modules' plugin (e.g. *share* the output)
 4) Allow external binaries, such as other plugins, access to the output of these transformations (as in *extend* the plugin defining the transformation)

-The SDK allows a plugin to achieve these goals, while minimizing the number of times data sources need to be read, by facilitating and allowing the creation of a __data processing pipeline__.
+The SDK allows a plugin to achieve these goals, while minimizing the number of times data sources need to be directly accessed, by facilitating and allowing the creation of a __data processing pipeline__.

 # Pipeline Components